jiegec/SPECCPU2017Harmony/README.md

 To prevent memory exhaustion caused by potential memory leaks, each benchmark is executed within a forked child process.
 Upon the child process's termination, the memory is automatically reclaimed.
 The execution time is measured from the parent process, which includes the minimal overhead of process startup and shutdown.

 Certain benchmarks require an exceptionally large stack size (on the order of hundreds of megabytes).
 However, setting the stack size limit using `setrlimit` does not function as intended.
 To address this, a manual switch implemented in assembly is used to run the benchmark on a heap-allocated 1GB stack.

+P.S.
+It seems that on MateBookPro, execve syscall is allowed, so it is possible to run statically linked SPEC CPU 2017 binaries instead of rebuilding it with Clang/Flang.
+Investigation is pending.

 ## TODO